 - This is a temporary status, usually lasting one semester, but it may be extended for a second semester.
-Students placed on probation for a violation of the school's academic integrity policy shall be on probation from the time of the violation through the following semester. - The reason(s) for probation and the requirements for its termination are set according to the individual situation. - APPLIED STUDIES/PERFORMANCE - The threshold for probation in applied studies/performance is one or more of the conditions below: - a grade of C+ or lower in Applied Studies (APL courses) - a recital grade of F (fail) - Unexcused absence in any artistic class (see Artistic Attendance Policy) - DISCIPLINARY
+Students placed on probation for a violation of the school's academic integrity policy shall be on probation from the time of the violation through the following semester. - The reason(s) for probation and the requirements for its termination are set according to the individual situation. - APPLIED STUDIES/PERFORMANCE - The threshold for probation in applied studies/performance is one or more of the conditions below: - a grade of C+ or lower in Applied Studies (APL courses) - a grade of C+ or lower in Ensemble Studies (ENS courses) - a recital grade of F (Recitals are graded Pass/Fail) - Unexcused absence in any artistic class (see Artistic Attendance Policy)